tesseract-ocr/tessdoc/FAQ.md

 <span class='ocr_line' id='line_1_1' title="bbox 105 66 823 113; baseline 0.015 -18; …
 ```
 bbox is the bounding box of the line in image coordinates (blue).
 The two numbers for the baseline are the slope (1st number) and constant term (2nd number) of a linear equation describing the baseline relative to the bottom left corner of the bounding box (red).
 The baseline crosses the y-axis at `-18` and its slope angle is `arctan(0.015) = 0.86°`.
-In general, the baseline is described by a polynomial of order `n` with the coefficients `pn … p0` with n = 1 for a linear (i.e. straight) line [see hOCR spec](https://github.com/kba/hocr-spec/blob/master/hocr-spec.md#3-terminology-and-representation).
+In general, the baseline is described by a polynomial of order `n` with the coefficients `pn … p0` with n = 1 for a linear (i.e. straight) line (see [hOCR spec](https://github.com/kba/hocr-spec/blob/master/hocr-spec.md#3-terminology-and-representation)).
 ![hOCR baseline](https://cloud.githubusercontent.com/assets/19879328/16414153/6a52a9d4-3d36-11e6-8b0f-ff6faf05fddd.png)

 ## libtesseract.so.3: cannot open shared object file